laserpointlabs/dadms/ui/README.md

 # DADM React UI

-A comprehensive React-based user interface for the DADM (Decision Analysis & Decision Management) system.
+A comprehensive React-based user interface for the DADM (Decision Analysis and Decision Management) system.

 ## Features